daniel-guerin/ga/report.md

   - Need to extend deduplication beyond the validation dataset to all 56,008 records
   - Must handle the ~56% duplication rate in company records (~30,000 potential duplicates)
   - Must address the ~35% duplication rate in contact records (~6,000 potential duplicates)
-  - Need to explore Machine Learning classifiers as mentioned in the plan to improve recall while maintaining precision

 ### 3. Data Transformation & Migration (High Effort)